Telprez Plus, tablets 80 mg+25 mg 98 pcs

 Contraindications

-– Hypersensitivity to active ingredients or excipients of the drug or other sulfonamide derivatives;
+– Hypersensitivity to the active substances or auxiliary components of the drug or other sulfonamide derivatives;

 – Pregnancy;

-– Severe renal impairment (CK less than 30 ml/min);
+– Severe renal dysfunction (creatinine clearance less than 30 ml/min);

 – Refractory hypokalemia, hypercalcemia;

-– Concomitant use with aliskiren in patients with diabetes and/or impaired renal function (glomerular filtration rate less than 60 ml/min/1.73 m2);
+– Simultaneous use with aliskiren in patients with diabetes mellitus and/or impaired renal function (glomerular filtration rate less than 60 ml/min/1.73 m2);

-– Concomitant use of ACE inhibitors in patients with diabetic nephropathy;
+– Simultaneous use of ACE inhibitors in patients with diabetic nephropathy;

 – Lactase deficiency, lactose intolerance, glucose-galactose malabsorption syndrome;

-– Age under 18 years (effectiveness and safety not established).
+– Age up to 18 years (efficacy and safety have not been established).

 With caution:

-– Bilateral renal artery stenosis or stenosis of the artery of the sole kidney (see section “Special Indications”);
+– Bilateral renal artery stenosis or stenosis of the artery of a single kidney (see section “Special instructions”);

 – Hyperkalemia;

-– Post kidney transplant condition (no history of use);
+– Condition after kidney transplantation (no experience of use);

-– Chronic heart failure New York Heart Association Class III-IV functional class (FC);
+– Chronic heart failure III-IV functional class (FC) according to the New York Heart Association classification;

 – Hypercalcemia;